Aoyama Lodge - Aesthetically pleasing

 Things to Do

-Aoyama Lodge’s concierge team is on-hand to give you all the information you need.
-They can also make restaurant reservations for you (if availability permits) or help rent sports equipment as well as arrange ski lift passes.
+The Elite Concierge is on hand to give you all the local information you need.
+They can also make restaurant reservations for you (availability permitting), suggest the best onsen in town, rent sports equipment and arrange for ski lift passes.
 With our competent team at your service, leave all your worries behind.
-Though the area has a plethora of activities, here are our top choices for things to do in Niseko, regardless of the season you visit:
+Though the area has a plethora of activities, here are our top choices for things to do in and around Kabayama, regardless of the season when you visit:

-• For a bespoke dining experience, Niseko Gourmet can arrange for a special meal to be cooked in your own chalet by one of Japan’s finest chefs.
-From a traditional sushi bar to an intimate sukiyaki meal, this is indulgence to the next level.
-Gourmet food delivery and grocery shopping are also offered in case you prefer to self-cater.
+• For a bespoke, elevated dining experience, Niseko Gourmet can arrange for a special meal to be cooked in your own chalet by one of Japan’s finest chefs.
+From a traditional sushi bar to an intimate sukiyaki meal, this is an indulgence of the next level.
+Gourmet food delivery and grocery shopping are also offered, in case you prefer to self cater.

-• Acclaimed as Hokkaido’s premier health and wellness destination, Niseko is blessed with a number of atmospheric thermal hot springs, known as onsen, renowned for their relaxation and rejuvenation properties.
-Head into Hirafu for Hirafutei onsen that overlooks the ski fields or further afield to Makkari Onsen with amazing Mount Yotei views.
+• Acclaimed as Hokkaido’s premier health and wellness destination, Niseko is blessed with many atmospheric thermal hot springs, known as onsen, renowned for their relaxation and rejuvenation properties.
+Yugokorotei Onsen is just around the corner and is considered by locals to be one of the best in the area or further afield, find Makkari Onsen with amazing Mount Yotei views.

-• Niseko’s striking mountains and four distinct seasons has attracted many artists to the region over the years.
-There are many art galleries in the region showcasing local talent and artists from around Japan.
-Gallery Ram is just a short walk from Aoyama Lodge at Lupica and nestled in the Hanazono Hills is Somoza Gallery, built in a 150 year old farmhouse displaying artefacts from Hokkaido’s first settlers and art from around Japan.
+• Niseko’s striking mountains and four distinct seasons have attracted many artists to the region over the years.
+There are many Art galleries in the region showcasing local talent and artists from around Japan.
+Nestled in the Hanazono hills is Somoza Gallery built in a 150-year old farmhouse displaying artefacts from Hokkaido’s first people and art from around Japan.

-• For a night out around town, we suggest heading to cosmopolitan Hirafu Village and sampling rare Japanese whiskies at Bar Gyu or the vast selection of Japanese craft beers at Mick's.
+• Kabayama is a quiet district.
+For a night out around town, we suggest heading to cosmopolitan Hirafu Village and sampling rare Japanese whiskies at Bar Gyu or the vast selection of Japanese craft beers at Mick's.
 If you still have energy left, be sure to check out Wild Bill's for live music and late-night DJ sets.

 • The Nikka Yoichi Distillery is a popular place to visit and learn the workings of the world-renowned whisky’s first distillery, opened in 1934.
-Some use it as a halfway point to Otaru, the quaint harbour city known for is well-preserved canals, café culture, glassworks, music boxes and street side stalls plying amazing seafood.
+Some use it as a halfway point to Otaru, the quaint harbour city known for its well-preserved canals, café culture, glassworks, music boxes and street-side stalls plying amazing seafood.

 • For something more urban, Sapporo City is abuzz 24/7.
 Japan’s fifth largest city is known for its wide, tree-lined boulevards, ramen and great beer, as well as the annual snow festival in February featuring art and sculptures made of snow and ice, including snow slides.

-• Aoyama Lodge is just a five-minute drive from the ski lifts in Hirafu so getting on the slopes in the morning is a breeze.
-Niseko Village is also just around the corner and is recommended for beginners, or for the more advanced skiers there are great powder lines early in the morning.
+• The chalet is just a ten-minute drive from the ski lifts in Annupuri so getting on the snow in the morning is a breeze.
+Niseko Village is also just around the corner and is recommended for beginners.
+For advanced skiers, there are great powder lines early in the morning.

 • How about whisking across the sparkling snow on a reindeer sled just like in fairy tales?
-This is one experience the kids will cherish.
+This is one experience the kids will never forget.
 The whole family can also join a jumbo sled tour, on a custom-designed snowmobile sled which seats up to six people.

-• Autumn in Hokkaido is a special time, as the leaves change colours across the countryside.
-It is the perfect time for a hike or drive, taking photos to capture the unrivalled beauty of Hokkaido’s autumn leaves.
+• Autumn in Hokkaido is a special time, as the leaves change colours and cover the countryside.
+The perfect time for a hike or drive to take some photos and capture the unrivalled beauty of Hokkaido’s autumn leaves.

 • Play a round of golf while enjoying glorious scenery and spectacular views of Mount Yotei at Niseko Village Golf Course, which was named Japan's Best Golf Course at the World Golf Awards in 2014.